-There are many ways to volunteer in Canada—through established networks like WWOOF or HelpX, with local organizations or even for short-term events.
+There are many ways to volunteer in Canada—through established networks like Workaway, WWOOF or HelpX, with local organizations or even for short-term events.
 It’s a great way to meet people, get references, grow your network and to potentially save money on accommodation and food if you get room and board.

 So, technically, if you don’t get paid, do you need a work visa to volunteer in Canada?